A wild hot spring gushes up in the middle of the mountain.

 This artificially dammed pool was deep enough.

-It was unfortunate that the transparency of the water was lost, and the temperature was quite lukewarm.
+It was unfortunate that the transparency of the water was lost, and the temperature was relatively lukewarm.

 Since the area has many excellent wild springs, you may be able to pass on this one if hiking is not your goal.